tanmaya26/file-bot/Bot/BOT.md

 1. Watermark
     - USE CASE: *Register Watermark*<br>
         The happy path here, tests for registering a watermark when file format is correct.
-    - USE CASE: *Register Watermark for unacceptable file format*<br>
+    - USE CASE: *Register Watermark for unacceptable file format*
     This is an alternate path for the previous test.
 This tests for registering a watermark when a user uploads an unacceptable format which is jpeg in this case.<br>
     - USE CASE: *Add Watermark to file*<br>
         This test case tests for adding watermark to file.<br>